Riverview Hospital (Coquitlam): Peak and administrative changes

-By 1956, the hospital had reached 4,306 patients.
-In 1959, the charge of mental health services was transferred from the provincial secretary to the newly formed Department of Health Services.
+At its peak, the hospital had 4,725 patients.
+In 1959, the charge of mental health services shifted from the provincial secretary to the newly formed Department of Health Services.
 The transfer was followed by a transition from custodial care to the more active psychiatric care of patients.
 In 1967, Davidson resigned as deputy minister and was replaced by F.G.
 Tucker, a resident physician of Essondale (Riverview) from 1953 who, in 1959, became the clinical director of the Crease Clinic.